What is the best CPAP alternative?

 3. Upper Airway Surgery

-Surgical procedures that physically alter the anatomy of the upper airway to reduce the likelihood of collapse.
-Options include uvulopalatopharyngoplasty (UPPP), tonsillectomy (where enlarged tonsils are a contributing factor), and various soft tissue or skeletal procedures.
+Surgical procedures that physically alter the anatomy of the upper airway to reduce collapse.
+Options include uvulopalatopharyngoplasty (UPPP), tonsillectomy where enlarged tonsils are a contributing factor, and various other soft tissue or skeletal procedures.

-Evidence: Surgical outcomes for OSA are variable and depend heavily on the specific anatomy driving the obstruction.
+Evidence: Variable and anatomy-dependent.
 UPPP has modest success rates overall, but targeted procedures in appropriately selected patients can be effective.
+Surgery is generally considered after non-surgical options have been tried.

-Best for: Patients with specific anatomical contributors; those who have failed other treatments; selected by a specialist after comprehensive assessment.
+Best for: Patients with specific anatomical contributors to OSA; those who have failed other treatments; selected by a specialist after comprehensive assessment.

-Not suitable for: As a first-line treatment; without specialist ENT or sleep surgeon evaluation.
+Not suitable for: First-line treatment; without specialist ENT or sleep surgeon evaluation.

 4. Weight Management

-Intentional reduction of excess weight, particularly in the upper body and neck.
-Excess weight around the throat increases the likelihood of airway collapse during sleep.
+Excess weight — especially around the neck and throat — increases the likelihood of airway collapse during sleep.
 Significant weight loss can meaningfully reduce OSA severity in people whose sleep apnea is substantially driven by excess weight.

 Evidence: The relationship between obesity and OSA is well-established.
-Studies show that significant weight loss can produce clinically meaningful reductions in AHI.
-In some cases of mild to moderate OSA in obese patients, weight normalisation has reduced AHI to sub-clinical levels — though this is not universal.
+Significant weight loss produces clinically meaningful reductions in AHI.
+In some cases of mild to moderate OSA in obese patients, weight normalisation has reduced AHI to sub-clinical levels.
+This is not universal — some patients retain significant OSA even after substantial weight loss.

 Best for: OSA patients with obesity as a contributing factor.

-Not suitable for: As a standalone intervention for moderate to severe OSA while waiting for weight loss; patients without significant excess weight.
+Not suitable for: Standalone management of moderate to severe OSA while waiting for weight loss; patients without significant excess weight.

 5. Inspire Therapy (Hypoglossal Nerve Stimulation)